Lightspace-Official/Lightfinder/README.md

 ## Contribution
 If you want to contribute to this project, by submitting a new word, please [fill in this form](https://form.jotform.com/212341044897052) or if you want to contribute to the code please do so, if you have some knowledge of Python or Batchfile.
 Please push onto this branch and not 'dist' as we will review it before it is released for distrubution.

-## Distrubution
+## Distribution
-There is a 'dist' branch, which there (For v2.0 and newer) will be the stable version for distrubution, which mean that 'main' can now also be used for unstable code, before this, there used to be unstable code and which UPDATE.bat will update to, then the people who use Lightfinder, will now have a unstable (even broken) code source.
+There is a 'dist' branch, which there (For v2.0 and newer) will be the stable version for distribution, which mean that 'main' can now also be used for unstable code, before this, there used to be unstable code and which UPDATE.bat will update to, then the people who use Lightfinder, will now have a unstable (even broken) code source.
 The 'dist' branch fixes this.